Detangling long wavy and curly hair may take extra time and effort, but it’s totally worth it.

-How to prevent tangles
+How to prevent tangles in naturally wavy hair

 1. First, make sure your hair is wet and has been deep conditioned.